← Back to blog

 AccessorySeals gaps where heat escapesWool, cashmere, leatherScarves, gloves, beanies

-The key insight: thickness is not warmth.
+Here's what most people get wrong: thickness is not warmth.
 A thin merino base layer traps more body heat than a thick cotton sweatshirt because wool retains warmth even when damp.
-An AI outfit planner knows these material properties and weights them when building cold-weather looks.
+Cotton?
+It holds moisture and steals heat from your body.
+An AI outfit planner knows these material properties and weights them when building cold-weather looks—so you don't have to become a fabric scientist to dress smart.

-Even experienced dressers get winter layers wrong.
-Here are the most frequent errors—and how AI suggestions prevent them:
+Even people who think they're good at this get winter layers wrong.
+Here are the most common traps—and how AI suggestions help you sidestep them:

 Oversizing Every Layer